zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-2-0.md

 ### Tests

 Everyone likes testing out a product before putting it into commercial use.
 Testing helps in assuring the users about the reliability of the product, its ease of use and get a feeling of the commercial side of it.
-Tests drive high acceptance, rapid and instant feedback, clearer scope and a higher Return on Input(ROI).
+Tests drive high acceptance, rapid and instant feedback, clearer scope and a higher Return on Investment(ROI).

 ## Proposed Daraja 2.0